daattali/beautiful-jekyll/_posts/2020-02-27-basic_linux_resources.md

 ---

 # Introduction
-These resources Have been provided for a  Linux course I have had to intruct, it contains a command cheatsheet & posts that will help basic analysts be able use and research how to use linux.
+These resources Have been provided for a  Linux course I have had to instruct.
+It contains a command cheatsheet & posts that will help basic analysts be able use and research how to use linux.

 <a name="Table-of-Contents"></a>
 # Table of Contents